Dzogchen: The Resting Meditation of a Kusulu

 This same principle is beautifully illustrated during tantric feast practice in which the participants are all the vajra sangha of Trungpa Rinpoche.
 We all have our roles in the feast whether you are a chopon (shrine attendant) or dorje loppon (vajra master).
 When you have engaged properly in the practice of establishing a sacred mandala--i.e. have kept samaya and done your practice-- then one recognizes the nature of mind as the atmosphere of that situation.
 The dorje loppon is just a practitioner -- in this case, a member of the vajra sangha.
 He could have been your roommate when you lived in Boston.
 The role is on a rotating basis.
 You don't need to be the reincarnation of some great Tibetan Master to be the dorje loppon at a vajra feast-- but you certainly can manifest the primordial nature of mind within that mandala along with all the other participants in that sacred mandala.
 That is because the vajra sangha have all received authentic transmission from their lineage guru and they have the right kind of faith in nonreference point experience.
 In other words, they have learned how to pull the rug out from under their own feet.
 That blessing (jinlap) is manifest in the feast practice.

-To be honest, it is manifest whenever we get a bunch of Trungpa Rinpoche's students together to engage his teachings.
+These profound blessings are manifest whenever we get a bunch of Trungpa Rinpoche's students together to engage his teachings and to practice according to his instructions.
 It doesn't matter if they are new or old students-- if they met him in person or not.
 We all meet the authentic transmission of the practice lineage in this way -- it is the same as meeting Padmasambhava face to face.

 Personal Guru

 In terms of "having a personal guru," many people think that they need a personal guru much like they need a personal trainer, financial advisor or personal assistant.
 I never had such a thing as a "personal guru" and that doesn't seem to be the way we meet the mind of the lineage.
 In fact if we try to relate to the guru as our buddy or something we tend to habituate the relationship.
 The idea that one needs a"personal guru" seems to come from the usual activity of habitual mind.
 When you understand that the guru and your practice, and your wife and your job are nothing other than nonreference point experience, you realize there is no exotic father figure out there to save you.
-You can pull up your own pants.
+You will have to pull up your own pants-- which should be quite terrifying if you do it correctly.

 The realization of nonreference point is a lot closer than we think.
 To begin to sit with our experience as it is will bring us face to face with this.
 We don't need to be so poverty stricken.
 Experiencing jinlap and recognizing nonreference point experience is meeting the mind of our guru and lineage.
 Any other expectations or projections on this relationship are founded in the usual confusion of habitual mind.